 DRI is the international membership organization of all lawyers involved in the defense of civil litigation.

 - Enhancing the skills, effectiveness, and professionalism of defense lawyers;

 - Anticipating and addressing issues germane to defense lawyers and the civil justice system;

 - Promoting appreciation of the role of the defense lawyer; and

-DRI announces its annual Law Student Diversity Scholarship program open to incoming second and third-year African American, Hispanic, Asian, and Native American students.
-Incoming second and third-year female law students are also eligible, regardless of race or ethnicity.
-Incoming second and third-year law students who also come from backgrounds that would add to the cause of diversity, regardless of race or gender are eligible to apply.
+DRI announces its annual Law Student Diversity Scholarship program, open to rising (2021–2022) second- and third-year African American, Hispanic, Asian, Native American, LGBTQ, and multiracial students.
+Incoming second- and third-year female law students are also eligible, regardless of race or ethnicity.
+Incoming second- and third-year law students who also come from backgrounds that would add to the cause of diversity, regardless of race or gender are eligible to apply.
 Students who are members of the American Association for Justice (AAJ), Law School or Law Student members of AAJ or students otherwise affiliated with or employed by AAJ are not eligible for DRI Law Student Diversity Scholarships.
 To qualify for this scholarship, candidate must be a full-time student.
 Evening students also qualify for consideration who have completed one-third or more of the total credit hours required for a degree by the applicant’s law school.
 The goal of these scholarships is to provide financial assistance to two worthy law students from ABA accredited law schools in order to promote, in a tangible way, the DRI Diversity Statement in Principle.
 Two (2) scholarships in the amount of $10,000 each will be awarded to successful applicants.
-Recipients’ of the scholarships are announced at the DRI Diversity for Success Seminar in June.
+Recipients’ of the scholarships will be announced at the DRI Annual Meeting in October.

-Founded as the Defense Research Institute in 1960, more about DRI’s history can be found here.
-DRI-History
+Founded as the Defense Research Institute in 1960, more about DRI’s history can be found here (PDF).

 DRI Antitrust Policy